adamchristiansen/vivado-scripts/README.md

 ## Known Issues

-* For both releases and checked out repositories, SDK Application and BSP projects must be manually configured in order to add any additional libraries and compiler flags.
+* For Checked out repositories, SDK Application and BSP projects must be manually configured in order to add any additional libraries and compiler flags.
 This process is fairly error-prone.
-* The process of creating a release archive currently must be done manually.
-  This process can be automated further, but will require creation of an XSCT script to collect SDK application sources.
 * There is some danger that modifications to Digilent's board files may break existing projects, it may be worth considering adding the [Digilent/vivado-boards](https://github.com/Digilent/vivado-boards)